IMAGINARY/piano-genie/README.md

 The more you pretend you're a real player, the better the melody (and you!) will sound.

+## Configuration

+The app can be configured through the config.json file in its root directory.

+Keys supported are:

+- **defaultLanguage** (string): Default language, indicated as an ISO two letter code.

 ## Compilation

 This app is built using several compilable languages: